zephyrproject-rtos/zephyr/doc/services/modem/index.rst

 This module is used to share modem pipes globally.
-This module aims to decouple the creation and setup of modem pipes in device drivers from from the users of said pipes.
+This module aims to decouple the creation and setup of modem pipes in device drivers from the users of said pipes.
 See :zephyr_file:`drivers/modem/modem_at_shell.c` and :zephyr_file:`drivers/modem/modem_cellular.c` for examples of how to use the modem pipelink between device driver and application.